reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 1. To the left of **sensor-thl-1000**, click the checkbox.

-    > **IMPORTANT**: Make sure you select the device representing the simulated device that you used for this lab.
+    > **Note**: Make sure you select the device representing the simulated device that you used for this lab.

 1. At the top of the blade, click on **Delete**.